trisid12/nasa-explorer/README.md

 ## 👤 Author

 **Siddant Tripathi**
-📧 Email available upon request
 🔗 [LinkedIn](https://www.linkedin.com/in/siddant-tripathi-a895421a9/) · [GitHub](https://github.com/trisid12)

 ---

-Thanks for reviewing this submission!
+Thank you for taking the time to review this project!